radenaf/Raden-s-Biotech-Personal-News-Digest/README.md

 - Molecular diagnostics
 - Bioinformatics

-## Currently Interning at Institute Of Medical Research NIH MALAYSIA

 ## Current Goal

-📚 Read and review one biotechnology paper every day.
+Read and review one biotechnology paper every day.
+Learn More on the use of artificial intelligence on Biotechnology.
+Advance my career by going into a masters or PHD program.

 ## Contact